TencentARC/GFPGAN/README.md

 python inference_gfpgan.py --upscale 2 --test_path inputs/whole_imgs --save_root results
 ```

-If you want want to use the original model in our paper, please see [PaperModel.md](PaperModel.md) for installation and inference.
+If you want to use the original model in our paper, please see [PaperModel.md](PaperModel.md) for installation and inference.

 ## :european_castle: Model Zoo